nmwsharp/polyscope-docs/cpp/source/structures/volume_mesh/basics.md

     - `hexIndices` is the 2D array of vertex indices for each hexahedral cell, with dimension `(C,8)` where `C` is the number of hexes.
 The type should be [adaptable]([[url.prefix]]/data_adaptors) to a nested array of `size_t`; this allows many common types to be used as input, including `Eigen::MatrixXi` and `std::vector<std::array<size_t, 8>>`.
 All indices should be valid 0-based indices in to the vertex list.

-??? func "`#!cpp polyscope::registerVolumeMesh(std::string name, const V& vertexPositions, const C& hexIndices)`"
+??? func "`#!cpp polyscope::registerVolumeMesh(std::string name, const V& vertexPositions, const C& cellIndices)`"

-    Add a new volume mesh structure to Polyscope, which may have a mix of cell types.
-This variant takes a rectangular array as input, where all cell rows have 8 entries, but cells with less than 8 vertices are padded with negative values.
+    Add a new volume mesh structure to Polyscope, with a general mix of cell types.

+    This variant takes a rectangular array as input, where all cell rows have 8 entries, but cells which are specified by less than 8 vertices are padded with `-1`.

-    For instance, a row of the 2D array `hexIndices` which refers to a tet cell might hold `[12, 9, 22, 51, -1, -1, -1, -1]`.
+    For instance, a row of the 2D array `cellIndices` which refers to a tet cell might hold `[12, 9, 22, 51, -1, -1, -1, -1]`.
+A row in the 2D array `cellIndices` which refers to a prism cell might hold `[18, 32, 51, 17, 85, 23, -1, -1]`, etc.

     - `vertexPositions` is the vector array of 3D vertex locations.
 The type should be [adaptable]([[url.prefix]]/data_adaptors) to an array of `float`-valued 3-vectors; this allows many common types to be used as input, including `Eigen::MatrixXd` and `std::vector<std::array<double, 3>>`.
 The length will be the number of vertices.

-    - `hexIndices` is the 2D array of vertex indices for each hexahedral cell, with dimension `(C,8)` where `C` is the number of tet/hexes.
-For tet elements, the rows of the array should be padded with negative indices, which will be ignored.
+    - `cellIndices` is the 2D array of vertex indices for each cell, with dimension `(C,8)` where `C` is the number of cells.
+For tet, prism and pyramid elements, the rows of the array should be right-padded with `-1` as appropriate for the cell topology.
 The type should be [adaptable]([[url.prefix]]/data_adaptors) to a nested array of `unsigned int`; this allows many common types to be used as input, including `Eigen::MatrixXi` and `std::vector<std::array<int, 8>>`.
-All indices should be valid 0-based indices in to the vertex list.
-Signed types should be used to support the negative element convention as described above.
+All indices should be valid 0-based indices in to the vertex list, except padding entries which must be `-1`.
+Signed types should be used to support the `-1` padding convention.
+(NOTE: internally cell indices use `UINT32_MAX` for invalid entries, but you should pass padding as `-1` via a signed type to the input adaptor.)

 ??? func "`#!cpp polyscope::registerTetHexMesh(std::string name, const V& vertexPositions, const Ct& tetIndices, const Ct& hexIndices)`"

     Add a new volume mesh structure to Polyscope.
 This variant takes a mix of tet and hex elements, where each are given in their own separate list.
+Note that prisms and pyramids are also supported by the class, but not this constructor; use the general variant.

     - `vertexPositions` is the vector array of 3D vertex locations.
 The type should be [adaptable]([[url.prefix]]/data_adaptors) to an array of `float`-valued 3-vectors; this allows many common types to be used as input, including `Eigen::MatrixXd` and `std::vector<std::array<double, 3>>`.
 The length will be the number of vertices.